movim/movim/INSTALL.md

 ## 1. Rights check

 Movim needs reading permissions on its root folder and recursively to be deployed properly.
-It will also try to create two folders:
+It will also try to create those folders:

   * **log/** for the PHP logs
   * **cache/** for the internal cache (templates and other system files)